kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_delete_clusterqueue.md

 Consequently, a ClusterQueue with this finalizer cannot be deleted until all resources are released.

-## How to resolve this issue?

-To delete a ClusterQueue, you can first stop all the admitted Workloads by applying the [StopPolicy](/docs/concepts/cluster_queue/#stoppolicy) `HoldAndDrain`.
-This will evict all associated Workloads and release the resources, allowing the ClusterQueue to be deleted immediately.

 ## How to identify the Workloads related to the ClusterQueue?

 To find Workloads linked to a specific ClusterQueue, you can use the following steps: